Fractal Potential Flows: An Idealized Model for Fully Developed Turbulence: Fractal Potential Flows

 \subsubsection{Saddle Points}

 When visualizing $\T^L\psi_{c,p}$ for large enough $L\in\N$, one observes a thinning of the basins of attraction of each eddy center $F_L = \{T_a(p): a\in\mcA, |a|=L\}$ which raises the question whether the thinning continues on to a width of zero.
 The basins are partitioned by directrices (manifolds) of the saddle points (hyperbolic equilibria) of the flow field.
-In the neighbourhood of each partitioning infinite separatrix (stable manifold) belonging to these saddles (the unstable one ending in sinks), the flow behaviour becomes chaotic - meaning a tracer particle starting down the streamline near one side of the separatrix, may end up at a distant sink singularity, relative to if it had started near the other side.
-When the flow field is considered as the phase portrait of a Hamiltonian system, then this signifies sensitivity to initial conditions near the particular separatrix.
-For the entire flow field to be considered chaotic, we must show that such partitioning separatrices ``cover'' the flow field, in some sense.
-We also intuit that this covering would be implied if the saddle points could be shown to be dense in the countably infinite IFS fractal $(T_1,\ldots,T_n)$.
+In the neighbourhood of each partitioning infinite separatrix (stable manifold) belonging to these saddles (the unstable one ending in sinks), the flow behaviour becomes chaotic - meaning a tracer particle starting down the streamline near one side of the separatrix, may end up at a distant sink singularity, relative to if it had started near the other side (see Figs. \ref{s04010002} and \ref{s04010003}).
+When the flow field is considered as the phase portrait of a Hamiltonian system, then this signifies sensitivity to initial conditions near a particular separatrix.
+For the entire flow field to be considered chaotic, we must show that such partitioning separatrices ``cover'' the entire flow field, in some sense.
+We also intuit that this would be implied if the saddle points were shown to be dense in the IFS fractal $\langle T_1,\ldots,T_n\rangle$.

-\begin{cnj} The infinite separatrices of the saddle points of $\psib$ are dense in the plane. \end{cnj}
+\begin{cnj} The saddle points of $\psib$ are dense in $\langle T_1,\ldots,\T_n\rangle$, and the infinite separatrices of the saddle points are dense in the plane. \end{cnj}